razemanoel/gmake-project/wiki/web.md

 ### 3. Inbox View
 The inbox displays all received emails.
 Each email shows its subject, sender, timestamp, and action icons (e.g. star, delete).
 Users can toggle between light and dark mode.
+In the side menu, users can **filter emails by label** — clicking a label will display only the mails associated with it.

 <p align="center">
   <img src="webDoc/inbox_screen.png" alt="Inbox Light Mode" width="600"/>